segmentio/segment-docs/src/segment-app/iam/sso.md

 ##### Do you support automatic user de-provisioning?

-Yes, users can be automatically de-provisioned using [SCIM](/docs/segment-app/iam/scim/).
+Yes, users can be automatically de-provisioned [if you use SCIM](/docs/segment-app/iam/scim/).

 ##### Will my users lose access to their other workspaces when I enable SSO?